 With throughput increasing in the face of comparatively small changes in terminal grain inventories, stock-toshipment ratios were observed to have moved generally lower.
-Although this was particularly true of the CWB grains, it extended to some of the non-CWB commodities as well, most notably peas.
-Even so, the average ratios all remained above the 1.0 threshold.51 However, this does not mean that shortages were fully avoided, or that inventories were not tight at specific periods in either the first or second quarter.
-Shortages were signalled most frequently in the minimum ratios produced by the ports of Vancouver and Prince Rupert, where about two-thirds of the overall throughput was processed.
+Although this was generally true of the CWB grains, it extended to some of the non-CWB commodities as well, most notably peas.
+Even so, these average ratios largely remained above the 1.0 threshold.
+However, this does not mean that shortages were fully avoided, or that inventories were not tight at specific periods in any of the first three quarters.
+Shortages were signalled most frequently in the minimum ratios produced by the ports of Vancouver and Prince Rupert, where almost three-fourths of the overall throughput was processed.